 Facts about Eastern Subterranean Termites

-Eastern subterranean termites are destructive wood-eating insects found in the Eastern North Carolina.
-They are the most common and widely distributed termite species in North America, and the most economically important termite pest in the United States.
+Eastern subterranean termites are destructive wood-eating insects found in Eastern North Carolina.
+They are the most common and widely distributed termite species in North America and the most economically important termite pest in the United States.

 Eastern subterranean termites are pale, soft-bodied insects.
 They have straight antennae, a dark head and thorax, and a pale-colored abdomen.
 Colonies vary in size, with some colonies having more than a million members.